FAQ

 Q: What forms of payment do you accept?

 A: Payment must take place at the time services are rendered.
-I accept credit card payments, only.
-I do not accept any insurance although you are welcome to seek reimbursement from your insurance provider.
+I accept credit card payments only.
+I do not accept insurance, although you are welcome to seek ‘out of network’ reimbursement from your insurance provider.
+Many clients also use their FSA or HSA accounts.

 Q: What is your cancellation policy?